-Give the gift of booze this holiday season, and whip up a batch of this homemade coffee liqueur, also known as easy homemade kahlua.
-It makes a killer White Russian, and it’s dynamite poured over vanilla bean ice cream.
+Give the gift of booze this holiday season, and whip up a batch of this homemade coffee liqueur, also known as easy homemade kahlua or DIY kahlua.
+Homemade kahlua makes a killer White Russian, and it’s dynamite poured over vanilla bean ice cream.
 Friends of my father used to gift us a bottle of their homemade recipe, and it was absolutely delicious.
-I researched several recipes for easy homemade kahlua to make this, but I bypassed the ones calling for instant coffee.
+I researched several recipes to make this, but I bypassed the ones calling for instant coffee.
 I wanted a more authentic coffee flavor.
-In the end, I really had to improvise and combine elements of a few recipes to make this easy homemade kahlua.
+In the end, I really had to improvise and combine elements of a few recipes.

 Homemade kahlua couldn’t be more simple to make: you brew a strooooong pot of your favorite coffee, add brown sugar, and stir until the sugar dissolves.
 Add a cup each of vodka and rum and a split vanilla bean.
 Store in the fridge or a cool, dark place for four weeks, shaking every so often.
 Serve over ice, in cocktails, or in desserts (boozy coffee milkshakes, anyone?)

-This easy homemade kahlua is much less sweet than traditional Kahlua and incredibly coffee-forward.
-It is definitely not a recipe to make with a fantastic sipping vodka; the nuances of the alcohol are overpowered by the coffee and sugar.
+This DIY homemade kahlua is much less sweet than traditional Kahlua and incredibly coffee-forward.
+It is definitely not a recipe to make with a fantastic sipping vodka; the coffee and sugar overpowers the nuances a high quality alcohol.
 An inexpensive bottle is perfect.

 Homemade Kahlua Coffee Liqueur